pallets/flask/docs/design.rst

 specific behavior.
 When the application object is deleted everything it allocated will be freed again.

-Another thing that becomes possible when you have an explicit object laying around in your code is that you can subclass the base class (:class:`~flask.Flask`) to alter specific behaviour.
+Another thing that becomes possible when you have an explicit object lying around in your code is that you can subclass the base class (:class:`~flask.Flask`) to alter specific behaviour.
 This would not be possible without hacks if the object were created ahead of time for you